 About the DOXOLOGY Collegium

 Recognizing the ongoing need to expand our teaching faculty and develop future leadership for our program, in 2013 the DOXOLOGY Board of Directors authorized the formation of a Collegium of DOXOLOGY graduates to serve the program in an advisory capacity through research, theological/pastoral reflection, and counsel.
 The seven initial Fellows in the Collegium were formally inducted at the Grand Reunion in San Antonio, TX on August 2, 2014.
 The eighth Fellow, Rev. Brady Finnern, was inducted at the 2017 Grand Reunion.
-Each of the Fellows is invited annually to prepare a major research paper in applied pastoral care for publication in the SEELSORGER Journal.
+The ninth Fellow, Rev. Dr. Harold Senkbeil, was installed at the Collegium Retreat in January 2022.
+The tenth and eleventh Fellows, Rev. Dustin Beck and Rev. Jason Schockman, were installed at the 2024 Grand Reunion.
+Each of the Fellows is invited to prepare a major research paper in applied pastoral care for publication in the SEELSORGER Journal.
 (Access the current library of their work via the link below) The Collegium convenes each year for mutual learning and collegial conversation regarding the faithful practice of the cure of souls in the 21st Century.

 The Rev. Mark David Barz is the second son of Marvin and Marilyn Barz.
 He was born in Minneapolis, Minnesota on October 21, 1955.
 Raised as the son of a Lutheran pastor, he enjoyed life in a family of three brothers and three sisters.
-Mark was educated at Concordia College, Ann Arbor and Concordia Seminary, St. Louis (M.Div., 1982) His first call into the ministry was at Bethlehem Ev.
-Lutheran Church in Saginaw, Michigan, then he accepted a call to Crown of Life Ev.
-Lutheran Church, San Antonio, where he has served since 1987.
+Mark was educated at Concordia College, Ann Arbor and Concordia Seminary, St. Louis (M.Div., 1982).
+His first Call into the ministry was at Bethlehem Ev.
+Lutheran Church in Saginaw, Michigan, then he accepted a Call to Crown of Life Ev.
+Lutheran Church, San Antonio, Texas where he served from 1987 to 2025.
+Since August 2025 he serves as Campus Chaplain at Concordia Seminary, Saint Louis, Missouri.

-Mark is married to Connie Marie [nee Lehenbauer] and they have been blessed with four children and a growing family of grandchildren.
+Mark is married to Connie Marie [nee Lehenbauer] and they have been blessed with four children, three great sons-in-law, a favorite daughter-in-law and a fifteen precious grandchildren.
 He enrolled in DOXOLOGY in June 2011 and has served as chaplain/pastor in residence for training cycles since.

 His personal interests are, above all, his family and friends.
-He also enjoys athletics (especially golf, bicycling, and soccer), reading (especially World War II history), music (from Bach to bluegrass), and collecting antiques (depression glass, wooden coat hangers, and soda bottles are some of his favorites).
+He also enjoys athletics (especially golf, soccer, and bicycling), reading (especially World War II history), music (from Bach to bluegrass), and collecting antiques (depression glass, wooden coat hangers, and soda bottles are three of his favorites).

-The Rev. Brady L. Finnern was born and raised in Wadena, MN.
-He attended Gustavus Adolphus College, St. Peter, MN, graduating in 2002 with a degree in Exercise Science.
-He graduated from Concordia Seminary, St. Louis, MO in 2006.
-Brady’s first call was to St. John Lutheran Church, North Prairie, WI and he served at Messiah Lutheran Church, Sartell, MN from 2010 until 2022 when he was elected as District President for the Minnesota North District of the Lutheran Church Missouri Synod.
+The Rev. Brady L. Finnern was born and raised in Wadena, Minnesota.
+He attended Gustavus Adolphus College, St. Peter, Minnesota, graduating in 2002 with a degree in Exercise Science.
+He graduated from Concordia Seminary, St. Louis, Missouri in 2006.
+Brady’s first call was to St. John Lutheran Church, North Prairie, Wisconsin and he served at Messiah Lutheran Church, Sartell, Minnesota from 2010 until 2022 when he was elected as District President for the Minnesota North District of the Lutheran Church Missouri Synod.
 He has been a circuit visitor in the Minnesota North District, LWML zone counselor, and Vice President of the District.
 He serves on the Lutheran Church Extension Fund Board of Directors as the LCMS President’s Representative.

 Brady and his wife, Amy, have been married since 2003 and are blessed with four children.

-The Rev. David C. Fleming has served as pastor of Our Savior Lutheran Church, Grand Rapids, MI since 1993.
+The Rev. David C. Fleming has served as pastor of Our Savior Lutheran Church, Grand Rapids, Michigan since 1993.
 He remains an Associate Pastor at Our Savior LCMS.
-Previously he served in Warrenville, IL a Chicago suburb.
+Previously he served in Warrenville, Illinois a Chicago suburb.
 He is a 1986 graduate of Concordia Theological Seminary.
 He co-wrote God’s Love at Christmas, the 2010 CPH Advent-Christmas resource.

 He and his wife Jo Marie nee Wunderlich have three grown children who are married to delightful spouses and have been gifted with grandchildren.
 He has served on the Concordia University, Wisconsin/Ann Arbor Board of Regents since 2016.
 Since going through DOXOLOGY’s Classic Program in 2012, he was Chaplain/Pastor in Residence for DOXOLOGY at several events.
 In 2017 he was called as DOXOLOGY’s Associate Executive Director for Spiritual Care in 2017.
 In 2020 he was installed as Executive Director for Spiritual Care.